rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 +//! or instances of drivers for devices that are featured on the respective board.
 +//!
 +//!
-Just like processor architecture code, the `BSP` code's module structure tries to mirror the +//! `kernel`'s subsystem modules, but there is no transparent re-exporting this time.
-That means +//! whatever is provided must be called starting from the `bsp` namespace, e.g.
+Just like processor architecture code, the `BSP` code's module structure tries to mirror the +//! `kernel`'s subsystem modules, but there is no reexporting this time.
+That means whatever is +//! provided must be called starting from the `bsp` namespace, e.g. `bsp::driver::driver_manager()`.
-+//! `bsp::driver::driver_manager()`.
 +//!
 +//! ## Kernel interfaces
 +//!